 Assistant Secretary of Religion—SS Dr. Shanti Shanti Kaur Khalsa

 In my work, I have the opportunity to travel to countries where we have Sikh Dharma Ministers.
-I have experienced first-hand Ministers serving their sangats and communities in unique and often unheralded ways.
+I have experienced first-hand how Ministers serve their sangats and communities in unique and often unheralded ways.

 We are a global Ministry and how a Minister serves in one community is often informative to another Minister half a world away.
 The Sikh Dharma Ministry Newsletter provides an engaging way for us to learn about—and from—each other in a manner that time and distance do not often allow.